rust-lang/blog.rust-lang.org/posts/inside-rust/2022-11-17-async-fn-in-trait-nightly.md

 ### Workarounds available in the stable compiler

-So to write an `async fn` in a trait we need a concrete type to specify in our impl, if not our trait.
+So to write an `async fn` in a trait we need a concrete type to specify in our impl.
 There are a couple ways of achieving this today.

 #### Runtime type erasure